Frequently Asked Questions

 like to help.

-In the future we plan to allow users to ingest data into the Data Commons Graph using
+In the future we plan to allow users to ingest data into the Data Commons Knowledge Graph using

 an upload tool.
 We will update the community when this functionality is released.